AggieSportsAnalytics/ShotFormCorrecter/README.md

 description: Determines if a basketball player releases at the correct angle and follows through with the help of computer vision
 repository: AggieSportsAnalytics/ShotFormCorrecter

-intro: Take a look at our Director of Projects Andrew Hale walking us through this project!
 date: 2023-09-29
 published: true
 ---